robsontenorio/marina/.example/README.md

 - **Marina** allows you to deploy stacks and receive deployment webhooks.
 - **Traefik**  routes all incoming traffic to the appropriate container.
 - **GitHub Actions** build and push images to a registry.
-- **Docker Swarm** handles zero-downtime deployments and rollbacks..
+- **Docker Swarm** handles zero-downtime deployments and rollbacks.

 ## Pre-requisites